 The Internship Programme is part of the Raising the Bar - Exemplar Employer work.
 Councils in Suffolk are working together to create opportunities for young people.
 Each year, the internship programme gives undergraduates the best possible work experience, enabling them to develop employability skills.
 It attracts young Suffolk people to work in Suffolk, and give them an understanding of career choices in Local Government.

-There are 21 Internship Placements available across Suffolk.
+There are 22 Internship Placements available across Suffolk - Apply now!

 Cannot see this film?
 Watch it on Suffolk County Council's YouTube channel.